MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   Also, administrators have 2 new policies to manage the Enhanced security mode user experience: [EnhanceSecurityModeIndicatorUIEnabled] and [EnhanceSecurityModeOptOutUXEnabled].
 For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 - **Microsoft Edge management service.** Microsoft Edge management service is an area in the M365 admin center where admins can manage the Microsoft Edge browser.
-It is a simple and easy-to-manage experience.
+It's a simple and easy-to-manage experience.
 Admins will be able to configure all Microsoft Edge browser policies for their organization in a configuration profile and set-up the browser to use these settings. <!-- For more information, see [link to Dan's doc].--> **Note:** This experience is in public preview.
 We'll start rolling out this experience on June 5 and expect to finish the rollout by the end of that week.
 You'll need to set up a Targeted release to opt in and view this experience in the M365 admin center.

 ### Policy updates